BhathiyaTK/BhathiyaTK/README.md

 ## About Me

-In briefly, I'm a Software Engineer, and a Tech Enthusiast from Sri Lanka 🇱🇰.
+In brief, I'm a Software Engineer and a Tech Enthusiast from Sri Lanka 🇱🇰.
 Find more about me in the below.😊

-- 🏢 I work as a software engineer (front-end) @ [Aizenit][work], London, UK.
+- 🏢 I work as a software engineer (full-stack) @ [HNB][work], Sri Lanka.
-- 🎓 And also, I'm graduated from [Sabaragamuwa University of Sri Lanka][uni]
+- 🎓 And also, I graduated from [Sabaragamuwa University of Sri Lanka][uni]
-- 💻 As a developer, I'm passionate about Javascript, Angular, and React.js (Familiar with Python as well).
-- 😜 Fun fact: I love comics

 ## Technologies and Tools